ozlemergul/SE-302-Project/README.md

 Features

- --Adding new syllabus
+- -Adding new syllabus

- --Displaying existing syllabi
+- -Displaying existing syllabi

- --Editing syllabi and adding notes to edits
+- -Editing syllabi and adding notes to edits

- --Comparing previous versions of the syllabi
+- -Comparing previous versions of the syllabi

 - -Import and export files